justinmorrow/jaseci/examples/CanoniCAI/codelabs/lang_docs/walkers_by_example.md

 # Understanding Walkers by Example

-When we run a jac code, by default it's exucuting the `init` walker.
+When we run a jac code, by default it's executing the `init` walker.
 Basically the `walker init` works as the main method in other programming language. save following code as `main.jac` and run the code in `jsctl` shell with `jac run main.jac`

 **Example 1:**
 ```jac